ejriffer/Data-410-Final-Project/README.md

 The model with the next highest accuracy on the test data was random forest classifier at 0.5434.
 While this is a decrease from the train data (accuracy 0.8027) it is above 0.5000 which shows that the model is utilizing the input variables to predict at a higher rate than randomly guessing.
 In order to improve this model you could look at hyperparameters such as max_depth or min_samples_split.

-The decision tree classifier was just behind random forest at 0.5406, K-nearest neighbors operated at a 0.5262, both above the 0.5000 threshold.
+The decision tree classifier was just behind random forest at 0.5406, and is  above the 0.5000 threshold.
+The decision tree model has similar hyperparameters to random forest, and max_depth and min_samples_split could also be used to try and improve this model.

+K-nearest neighbors operated at a 0.5262, the lowest of the models but also above the 0.5000 threshold.
+This model could be improved by running the model with different *k* values to try and optimize the model.
+Investigating the different weights with the different *k* values could also be used to improve the model.

 ## References